 David Boies, one of the attorneys leading the charge to strike down the vote of the California people, specifically suggested that “the religious majority should not be able to use the law to impose their principles on a religious minority.”
 Is he saying that people of faith have no constitutionally legitimate ability to vote on legislation unless that vote is a sanitized and secular expression of public policy?

 To be sure, there are many non-religious reasons to support California’s marriage amendment.
 This was clearly articulated by expert David Blankenhorn at trial.
-But that is no matter to the plaintiffs’ attorneys, who instead made a concerted effort to focus on those Californians whose vote may have been influenced by some level of religious conviction.
-Even if we could know the mind of each individual voter, such inquiry itself is unconstitutional.
+But that is no matter to the plaintiffs’ attorneys, who instead made a concerted effort to focus on those Californians whose vote

 In their attack on the religious principles of a majority of Americans, notice which principles the attorneys for the plaintiffs conveniently ignored.
 There was no mention of the religious principles which founded the abolitionist movement—principles that caused people to fight tirelessly for the eradication of slavery.
 And there was certainly no mention of the religious principles articulated by Dr. Martin Luther King, Jr.—a Christian minister who led a movement born of the Church.

 Our laws presuppose a sense of what the majority believes is moral, right, and good public policy.
 And as a people, our concept of right and wrong is formulated largely on a deep, spiritual level.
 Those who support same-sex “marriage” are no different and repeatedly argue that they have the morally correct position—even routinely presenting spokespeople from the “faith community” to articulate those views.